determined-ai/determined/docs/integrations/notification/slack.rst

  Testing the Webhook
 *********************

-To test a Slack webhook in Determined navigate to the Webhooks page and click on the three vertical dots on the right side of any of the listed webhooks.
+To test a Slack webhook in Determined go to the Webhooks page and click on the three vertical dots on the right side of any of the listed webhooks.

 .. image:: /assets/images/test-webhook.png
    :width: 100%